 Off peak hours: N/A

-Based on our figures, OVO is a clear – and surprising - winner, but there is a wrinkle which means the saving might not be as big as it looks in the real world.
+OVO has lost its place at the top of our chart following a price cut from rival Octopus - and theres is a wrinkle which means its savings might not be as big in the real world.

 But first, the positives.
 Like the Octopus Intelligent tariff, OVO’s Charge Anytime uses clever tech to monitor when the grid has excess supply and charges your car.
 You choose how much power you need and by when and it starts the charge automatically.
 This requires you to have a compatible car and/or charger, and OVO no longer offers any specific EV tariffs for anyone without this connectivity.

-If you do qualify, OVO will give a rebate on your bill for every kWh of energy which goes into your car using the scheduled charging, making it the equivalent of 7p/kWh; that’s 0.5p cheaper than Octopus.
-Crucially the peak rate is cheaper too, at 25p versus 28p.
+If you do qualify, OVO will give a rebate on your bill for every kWh of energy which goes into your car using the scheduled charging, making it the equivalent of 7p/kWh; that’s the same as Octopus.
+However the peak rate is no longer cheaper, at 25p versus 24.3p.

 If you need your car in a hurry, you can override your smart charging schedule with the Charge Now function and you'll be charged at the standard peak rate.

-Despite a standing charge which is around 2p a day more expensive, this adds up to a saving of £76 per year.
-OVO’s customer service ranks higher than Octopus’ too, according to Citizens' Advice.
+With a standing charge which is around 2p a day more expensive, this adds up to an extra cost of £30.70 per year.
+OVO’s customer service ranks higher than Octopus’ though, according to Citizens' Advice.
 Other surveys place Octopus higher though.

 But here’s the rub.
 OVO only offers the cheaper rate on the electricity which flows through the charger, and not on any other energy used in the home overnight.
-If you are able to programme appliances so you can run the dishwasher and washing machine overnight then it’s very likely that Octopus’ £76 disadvantage would soon disappear in the average family house.
+If you are able to programme appliances so you can run the dishwasher and washing machine overnight then it’s very likely that Octopus’ advantage would soon grow in the average family house.

 Verdict - which are the best electricity tariffs for electric cars?